 Although no studies have been conducted to assess the effects of Kale on weight loss specifically, it stands to reason that it could be a valuable addition to a weight loss diet.

 Kale could potentially have cancer-fighting qualities.
 It and other cruciferous vegetables contain glucosinolates, which are natural sulphur compounds that give some foods a harsh flavor.

 During digestion, these molecules degrade to create the active chemicals indoles and isothiocyanates.
 Both aid in detoxification and may slow cancer growth by acting as anti-inflammatory agents and shielding DNA cells from harm.

 Kale contains vitamin C, which can help reduce inflammation, enhance the immune system, and oxidative battle stress, which can help prevent cancer and other ailments such as the common cold and flu.
 Adults should consume 60 milligrams of vitamin C per day, equivalent to around 3 cups of cooked kale.

-- Kale can be stored in the refrigerator for up to five days if loosely wrapped.
-If it is maintained for a longer period, the leaves begin to toughen.
+Kale can be stored in the refrigerator for up to five days if loosely wrapped.
+If it is maintained for a longer period, the leaves begin to toughen and change in color.

 Recipes With Kale

 - Vegan Zuppa Toscana

 - White Bean And Kale Soup